Simon de Montfort, Comte d'Evreux1

 Hugh (II) de Neville was born between 1230 and 1240.2 He was the son of John (II) de Neville and Hawise de Courtenay.2 He and Isabel de Quency were engaged in February 1240/41 by contract.3 He married Beatrice de Brewes, daughter of Robert de Brewes, Lord of Annandale and Lady Isabella of Huntingdon, circa August 1254.1,2 He died before 5 October 1269, without issue.2,3

-Hugh (II) de Neville fought in the campaign against Llewelyn in July 1257.3 He fought in the campaign against the Scots in 1258.3 From 1258 to 1259 he made the pilgrimage to Santiago, via Gascony.3 He fought in the siege of Kenilworth in 1265, where he was captured by the future King Edward I, having previously sided with Simon de Montfort and his fellow barons against King Henry III.2 On 24 June 1266 he was pardoned, and recevied again the manors of Wakering and Wethersfield.2,3 In 1267 he went to the Holy Land.
-His last will was dated October 1267 at Acre, Israel.3
+He fought in the campaign against Llewelyn in July 1257.3 He fought in the campaign against the Scots in 1258.3 From 1258 to 1259 he made the pilgrimage to Santiago, via Gascony.3 He fought in the siege of Kenilworth in 1265, where he was captured by the future King Edward I, having previously sided with Simon de Montfort and his fellow barons against King Henry III.2 On 24 June 1266 he was pardoned, and recevied again the manors of Wakering and Wethersfield.2,3 In 1267 he went to the Holy Land.
+His last will was dated October 1267 at Acre, IsraelG.3

 Citations

-Sir John the Scot, 10th Earl of Huntingdon was born circa 1207.1 He was the son of David of Scotland, 9th Earl of Huntingdon and Matilda of Chester.1 He married Helen ap Llywelyn, daughter of Llywelyn ap Iorwerth, Prince of North Wales and Joan (?), in 1222.2,3 He died circa 6 June 1237 at Darnal, possibly poisoned by his wife, without issue.4 He was buried on 7 June 1237 at St. Werburg's, Chester, Cheshire, England.4
+John the Scot, 10th Earl of Huntingdon was born circa 1207.1 He was the son of David of Scotland, 9th Earl of Huntingdon and Matilda of Chester.1 He married Helen ferch Llywelyn, daughter of Llywelyn ap Iorwerth, Prince of North Wales and Joan (?), in 1222.2,3 He died on 5 June 1237 at DarnalG, possibly poisoned by his wife, without issue.4,5 He was buried on 7 June 1237 at St. Werburg's, Chester, Cheshire, EnglandG.4

-Sir John the Scot, 10th Earl of Huntingdon succeeded to the title of Earl of Garioch on 17 June 1219.2 He succeeded to the title of 10th Earl of Huntingdon on 17 June 1219.2 He was invested as a Knight on 30 May 1227 by King Alexander III of Scotland.4 He was created 1st Earl of Chester [England] on 21 November 1232.4
+He succeeded as the 10th Earl of Huntingdon on 17 June 1219.2 He succeeded as the Earl of Garioch on 17 June 1219.2 He was appointed Knight on 30 May 1227 by King Alexander III of Scotland.4 He was created 1st Earl of Chester [England] on 21 November 1232.4

 On his death, the Earldom of Chester was annexed to the Crown.4